 Tribe Talk: New Jewish Conversations

-Tribe Talk is an edgy, provocative, and engaging monthly conversation on trending Jewish news led by Brian Amkraut and Alanna Cooper, our resident Jewish news-junkies.
+Tribe Talk is an edgy, informative, and engaging monthly conversation on trending Jewish news led by Brian Amkraut and Alanna Cooper, our resident Jewish news-junkies.

 Co-sponsored by the Cleveland Jewish News and the CJN Foundation